 If there’s anything you want to write to us about, you can contact us as described below.

 General requests for information about expat life etc: Please don’t contact us directly about these – chances are we don’t know the answer anyway.
-Please try the discussion fora instead – either the In-Country Experts Forum if it’s about a specific country,or the General Community Forum for wider-ranging questions.
+Please try our discussion forum instead – either the appropriate country forum if it’s about a specific country, or the appropriate theme-based forum if it’s about a wider-ranging question.

 You may also be able to find the information you need by using the Site Search facility near the top of the page.

 Contributions: we are delighted to receive articles and other contributions from readers.
 Unfortunately we can’t pay.
 However, if you have a website and we use your article, we’ll provide a link to your site below your article.
 We are always keen to hear from readers; however, we’re over-run with approaches from press agents and the like and are not particularly wanting advertorial contributions.
-If you need more information, please see our Contributions page.
-You will also find a link to our “Contact Us” form on that page.
+If you need more information, please get in touch using the form below.

 We send out an email newsletter every month to those who have opted-in* to receive it.
 The newsletter covers something topical, as well as including “virtual snacks” and a bit of humour.
 If you’d like to see an example, you can look in our archives, or better still sign up to receive it.
 Simply add your email address and click “Do it now” on the sign-up page.
 (You can unsubscribe in the same simple way.)